Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 network resolver either because they offer a specific feature (e.g., good reachability or encrypted transport) or because the network resolver lacks a specific feature (e.g., strong privacy policy or unfiltered responses).
-These open resolvers have tended to be at the forefront of adoption of privacy-related enhancements but it is anticipated that operators of other resolver services will follow.
+These public resolvers have tended to be at the forefront of adoption of privacy-related enhancements but it is anticipated that operators of other resolver services will follow.